- for Delta Air Lines users90

 There are a handful of other co-branded Delta cards from American Express.
 The cards we will take a look at are the Gold Delta SkyMiles card, Platinum Delta SkyMiles card, and Platinum Delta SkyMiles Business card.

 The main difference between these four different flavors of Delta cards is the annual fee.
-The Delta Gold card has no annual fee the first year and a $95 annual fee the following years.
+The Delta Gold card has an annual fee of $0 intro fee, then $95 during the following years.
 Both versions of the Delta Platinum card have $195 annual fees.

 Both the Platinum cards and the Reserve cards allow you to earn MQMs, but the reserve card gives you more.
 If you need those extra MQMs to hit status, the Reserve is the only way to go!
 While all of the cards offer free checked bags, priority boarding and no foreign transactions fees on purchases made abroad. the Gold card doesn’t offer a companion certificate.
 The Reserve is the only one that includes free lounge access.